StackmateNetwork/stackmate.in/content/privacy/_index.md

-- Your profile (personally identifiable data) is made up of an email address and request source IPs.
+- Your profile (personally identifiable data) is made up of an email address and request source IP addresses.

 - With respect to bitcoin, our current mode of operation requires your public key.
-This creates an association between your xpub and your profile - therefore fingerprinting related bitcoin transactions.
+This creates an association between your public key and profile - therefore fingerprinting related bitcoin transactions.

-- You have the ability to delete your profile, and completely purge your profile data from backups as well.
+- You have the ability to delete your profile.